LLNL/sundials/doc/shared/Install.rst

 This will extract source files under a directory ``SOLVER-X.Y.Z``.

 Starting with version 2.6.0 of SUNDIALS, CMake is the only supported method of installation.
-The explanations of the installation procedure begins with a few common observations:
+The explanations of the installation procedure begin with a few common observations:

 #.
 The remainder of this chapter will follow these conventions: